microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

   * Namespace: choose one or multiple namespaces in the Kubernetes cluster.
   * Workload Name: choose one of the deployments in your cluster.
   * Pod Status: filter by Pod status like Pending/Running/Failed etc.
-  * Pod Name: filter by pod name in the namespace and workloadname selected.
+  * Pod Name: filter by pod name in the namespace and workload name selected.

   With this report you will get several visualizations: